Best Coffee and Breakfast Stops Near Taino Bay and Puerto Plata

 Breakfast near Taino Bay works best when it stays practical: something easy, early, and close enough that it does not swallow the morning.
 That is especially true for families, older travelers, or anyone who still wants shopping, photos, or a city loop afterward.

-Best family breakfast rule: one stop, one route
+Best morning rule: one stop, one route

 Families do better when breakfast is the first easy win of the morning.
 One short stop, one restroom plan, one walking loop, and one clear return direction will usually beat a more ambitious breakfast idea.